Being a soccer defender takes skill, commitment and a wide variety of different qualities.

 - or they can, with their body position, direct the player away from the goal and towards the edge of the soccer field.

 A good defender will do all they can to prevent the other team from getting into a position where they can take a shot on goal and potentially score.
+This skill will significantly help a team maintain a clean sheet.

 Practical Tip: Defending drills